Capital punishment in Louisiana: Capital crimes

 Treason is also a capital crime in Louisiana.
-Formerly the state also allowed execution for the aggravated rape of a victim under the age of 12.
+The state formerly also allowed execution for the aggravated rape of a victim under the age of 12.
 The Supreme Court, however, ruled it unconstitutional on June 25, 2008 in Kennedy v.
 Louisiana, saying "there is a distinction between intentional first-degree murder on the one hand and nonhomicide crimes against individual persons".

 Notable cases

 On August 29, 2009—the fourth anniversary of Hurricane Katrina—a jury in Orleans Parish sentenced Michael Anderson to death on each of five counts of first degree murder for his execution style shooting of five teenagers on June 17, 2006.
 The quintuple slaying, which occurred as the nation watched New Orleans begin to rebuild in the aftermath of the storm, drew national attention to the violent crime problems plaguing the city and prompted then-Governor Kathleen Blanco to call in the Louisiana National Guard to help the New Orleans Police Department patrol the streets of the city.
-The sentence was especially significant as it marked the first time in twelve years that an Orleans Parish jury had sent a person to the state's death row at the Louisiana State Penitentiary in Angola, Louisiana.
+The sentence was especially significant as it marked the first time in twelve years that an Orleans Parish jury had sent a person to the state's death row at the Louisiana State Penitentiary in Angola.
+The sentence was later commuted to life and then reduced still further after Anderson's cooperation with federal prosecutors.

-The prosecution of Rodricus Crawford for the murder of his one-year-old son in 2013 brought national attention to Caddo Parish, Louisiana and its controversial District Attorney (DA) Dale Cox, responsible for one-third of the entire state of Louisiana's death sentences since he became DA and a strong proponent of the death penalty.
+The prosecution of Rodricus Crawford for the murder of his one-year-old son in 2013 brought national attention to Caddo Parish and its controversial Assistant District Attorney (ADA) Dale Cox, responsible for one-third of the entire state of Louisiana's death sentences since he began prosecuting capital cases and a strong proponent of the death penalty.
 Crawford was later exonerated.

+On March 18, 2025, Jessie Hoffman Jr., a former parking lot valet who was found guilty of raping and murdering 28-year-old advertising executive Molly Elliott back in 1996, was executed by nitrogen hypoxia, making him the first prisoner in Louisiana to be executed by this method, as well as the first person executed in Louisiana after a 15-year moratorium on executions since 2010.